take the spade from my hands (and fill in the holes you've made)

 Bail Organa was dying.

 Not all alone said a voice in his head.
 Bail shifted on his bed, trying to banish the thought.
 Could he leave his daughter all alone?
 Could he die with her secret?
-His chest began to shudder with violent coughs and his daughter walked quickly into his room, glass of water in her hand.
+His chest began to shudder with violent coughs and his Leia walked quickly into his room, glass of water in her hand.
 Bail tried grasp the glass but nearly spilt it on his entire front.
 Leia caught the glass, unemotional, and tilted it towards his lips.
 His sipped gratefully, the realization slowly sinking to the pit of his stomach.

 He was dying.